Learn More

 How do you set up response time autoscaling?

-When you launch Judoscale for the first time, you’ll see our adapter setup wizard.
+When you launch Judoscale for the first time, you’ll see our package setup wizard.

-If we don’t have an adapter for your language, you’ll be prompted to “monitor response time”.
+If we don’t have a package for your language, you’ll be prompted to “monitor response time”.
 This sets up a log drain from your Heroku app to Judoscale so we can parse your router logs to get response time data.

 Once you’ve enabled response time monitoring, you will see your response time data in the Judoscale dashboard.
 Review the autoscale settings (the defaults are usually a great place to start) and click “Save and Enable Autoscaling”.